torsday/notebook/GLOSSARY.md

 A closure or a "saved block”.
 Kind of like a method, but it can be used like a block and passed to methods that take blocks as parameters. & is used to convert a proc into a block.

+## Profiling

+A measure of the relative performance of your application at the code-level.
+Profiling will capture things like CPU usage, memory usage, time and number of calls per function, as well as capturing a call graph.
+The act of profiling will impact performance.
+This differs from benchmarking, as benchmarking is performed externally and will measure the actual performance: what your end-users will see.

 ## Protected

 Accessible within the class itself and subclasses.